canhunan1/Artceleration-EEE598-Assn2/README.md

 The major challenge is to understand how binder and messenger works together to send message and the logic behinde.
 Another chanllenge is how to send processed image back to client.

 ## Improvement
-We will try to implement AsyncTask and using multi-threading method to do multiple image processing in the same time.
+We will try to improve the performance of AsyncTask and using multi-threading method to do multiple image processing in the same time.